rumansaleem/ducs-orientation/source/_achievements/web-developer.md

 Be it Digital marketing, E-Commerce, or a SaaS application, Web developers are required everywhere.
 Being a web developer you can cater to the world even with just a single attractive page on the web.

-If you too are a passionate web developer and you think you can contribute to the development of sanklan portal, feel free to contact me on twitter or through email.
-Or, even if you have just begun learning web development don't hesitate to contact me.
+If you too are a passionate web developer and you think you can contribute to the development of sanklan portal, feel free to reach out to me on twitter or through email.
+Or, even if you have just begun or interested in learning web development don't hesitate, just reach out to me.